nextgis/docs_ngcom/source/faq_webgis.rst

 Global account
 ~~~~~~~~~~~~~~
 Most services require a **global** account.
 This is the typical account that acts uniformly almost everywhere.
-It gives access to all services, except **Web GIS**.
+It gives access to all services.

 This account is created by registration at http://my.nextgis.com.
 Email or login and password provided during registration can be used to sign in with services.

-Thus, if the user does not need to *enter* the Web GIS, global account is enough.

 .. _ngcom_local_account: